ess-dmsc/kafkacow/README.md

   ## Install

+  Kafkacow requires a compiler with std::filesystem or std::experimental::filesystem, such as gcc 8, clang 7, or
+  MSVC 2017.

   Kafkacow uses __conan__ to manage dependencies. __Conan__ is recommended to be installed using ```pip``` by running ```sudo pip install conan```.